How to Find the Perfect Toy for A Dachshund

 Texture:

-My dachshund, Eko, loves to chew his toys to bits in a matter of minutes.
-One day, I noticed that he wrapped up his dog toy with large ridgy bumps in a blanket, and was chewing it that way…which I think is pretty darn smart.
+My Dachshund, Eko, loves to chew his toys to bits in a matter of minutes.
+One day, I noticed that he wrapped up his dog toy with large ridgy bumps in a blanket and was chewing it that way…which I think is pretty darn smart.

 I could tell that Eko didn’t like chewing the toy with the poky bumps unless it was wrapped up in a softer material.
 His mouth must be more sensitive to this type of toy.